alphagov/govuk-frontend/docs/contributing/coding-standards/components.md

 # Components

-Find components in `src/govuk/components`.
+Find components in `src/moaland/components`.

-Components must use the `.govuk-` namespace.
+Components must use the `.moaland-` namespace.

-For example, `.govuk-button`.
+For example, `.moaland-button`.

 ## Writing CSS for components